mc0110/wifimanager/README.md

 The download page and the desired py-modules are also to be adapted in ***cred.py***.
 The routine ***cred.update_repo()*** can be called via the web menu.

+If you want to use the OTA function for your own repos, you only need an adapted ***cred.py*** that points to your repo.
+You can also pull the files from several repos.

     tree = "github:mc0110/wifimanager"

     env = [